-3. CONCLUSION
+4. CONCLUSION

-Four general lessons can be learned from this paper.
+Three general lessons can be learned from this article.
 First, firm heterogeneity should deserve appropriate attention in New Keynesian economics.
-Second, to study the impact of taxation on price stickiness, it is essential to endogenize aggregate price stickiness.
-Otherwise, the analysis would be incomplete and as a result, can lead to wrong conclusions.
-Third, to examine the impact of taxation on economic fluctuations, it is essential to consider both the demand and supply side effects of taxation, particularly, incorporating the channel identified and highlighted in this paper.
-Finally, the impact of taxation on aggregate price stickiness and economic fluctuations is essentially an empirical question, calling on more empirical analysis like Poterba et al. (1986).
+Second, fiscal and monetary policies can respond to the rising intangible capital by varying and coordinating their impact on aggregate price stickiness to stabilize the economy.
+Finally, the impact of rising intangible capital on aggregate price stickiness and economic fluctuations is essentially an empirical question, calling on empirical analysis.